David Justin Freeman: Arrest, detention, and trial

-According to testimony by multiple witnesses at Freeman's later trial, Freeman was arrested at his home by a SWAT team armed with semiautomatic weapons and accompanied by a K9 unit.
+According to testimony by multiple witnesses, Freeman was arrested at his home by a SWAT team armed with semiautomatic weapons and accompanied by a K9 unit.
 At trial, the state denied that a SWAT team had been at Freeman's home, but the arresting officer on record, Mike Lusk, had been identified previously in The Gainesville Times as a member of the Hall County SWAT team.
-Freeman later claimed in a lawsuit against Hall County Sheriff Gerald Couch that after his arrest he was held nude in solitary confinement, threatened with death, and denied bedding and basic hygienic items (among other abuses) during a three-day stay at the Hall County Detention Center.
+Freeman later claimed in a lawsuit against Hall County Sheriff Gerald Couch that after his arrest he was held nude in solitary confinement, threatened with death, and denied bedding and basic hygiene items (among other abuses) during a three-day stay at the Hall County Detention Center.
 The lawsuit was dismissed by a federal judge.

 Two of the officers most closely tied to Freeman's arrest left the Sheriff's office in disgrace shortly thereafter.
 The sergeant on duty at the time of Freeman's arrest resigned after he was caught having an on-duty affair with a Flowery Branch policewoman.
 The officer who arrested Freeman was himself arrested for an unrelated "Invasion of Privacy" charge on May 22, 2015, after a GBI investigation and was released on a $10,000 bond.

 Stephanie Woodard, who had been the solicitor of Hall County and was responsible for the prosecution against Freeman, was ultimately charged with dozens of felonies for theft and making false statements after she was caught using taxpayer money for personal expenses.
 The allegations against Woodard included that she had conspired with the Hall County Sheriff to determine the outcome of cases.
 Woodard ultimately pleaded guilty to unprofessional conduct and was forced to resign and pay restitution.

 In May 2015, charges against Freeman for obstruction and disrupting a public gathering were dismissed by Hall County State Court Judge Larry Baldwin; Georgia's disrupting a public gathering law had been declared unconstitutional in 2006.
-The state replaced these with a charge of disorderly conduct, with the state alleging that holding up a middle finger and shouting a political opinion in public represented a credible threat to life, limb, and health.
+The state replaced these with a charge of disorderly conduct.
 Freeman was tried and convicted by a jury on January 11–12, 2016.